From Garelochhhead to Arrochar and Tarbet: 20.5km, 12.7 miles; ascent about 490m.

 Emerging from the northern end of the training area in Glen Douglas near Creagan Sithe, turn 2nd right at grid ref 274002 onto the minor road (careful not to confuse it with the military road which runs parallel to the public road).
 Within a few metres cross the West Highland railway before turning left onto a gated landrover track.
 Soon, superb views open up across Loch Long to the "Arrochar Alps" and this is perhaps the most scenic section of the Three Lochs Way.
 The abandoned and recently excavated 'fermtoun' of High Morelaggan is worth a short detour (signed) down and through the railway sheep creep at grid ref.
 278015.
 Arrochar is reached after 5km and Tarbet after 7.5km.

 Near Tighness, about 0.5km south of the church, at grid ref.
 295033, the landrover track peters out at the Tighness Burn.
 2 large water mains cross the burn here, but we can't recommend that you use them as a means of crossing.
 You may decide that splashing over instead is safer.

-Immediate access to Arrochar is available near Tighness via a 'sheep creep' under the railway at grid ref.
-297035, but since forestry operations, the lower bit of this route is rather rough and overgrown.
-At grid ref.
-305038 a bridge over the railway gives access via a rough track to the A83.
+Signposted, access to Arrochar is available near Tighness via a 'sheep creep' under the railway at grid ref.
+297035 via a a greatly improved path to Church Road.

-Alternatively you can follow the landrover track to Tarbet, which is reached after a further 2.5 km or so.
+The main route continues along the landrover to Tarbet , which is reached after a further 2.5 km or so.
 An obvious landmark on the north side of the glen as you approach Tarbet is the old Ballyhennan Church which marks the northern end of this section of the Three Lochs Way.